radjibou-ibrahim/qa-api-testing-postman/01-API-Analysis/API-Documentation.md

 The API key must not be committed to the public GitHub repository.

 Postman environment variables are used to manage sensitive configuration values.
+Expected behavior will be verified during test execution.

 Example:
 ```text